Thursday, October 31, 2013

 Tuesday, October 1, 2013

-Steps towards better wine quality production in Italy began in the 80's with the creation of the DOCG, Denominazione di origine controllata e garantita, which had stricter regulations for producers from the original DOC category.
-The first wine granted the DOCG status was Brunello, which I'm writing about today.
-The others were Vino Nobile di Montepulciano, discussed in the previous blog, and the Piedmont regions with the wines known as Barolo and Barbaresco.
+Steps towards better wine quality production in Italy began in the 1980's with the creation of the DOCG, denominazione di origine controllata e garantita.
+This designation had stricter regulations for producers to make wines in order to be granted this status.
+The first wine granted the DOCG was Brunello di Montalcino.
+The others DOCG's to follow included Vino Nobile di Montepulciano from Tuscany, discussed in the prior blog, and the Piedmont regions with the wines known as Barolo and Barbaresco.

 One of the biggest producers in this region that helped to make Brunello what it is today is the producer Biondi Santi, which I'm hoping I'll be able to stop and visit while there.
-In the late 19th century he planted brunello in his vineyards.
+In the late 19th century he planted Sangiovese in his vineyards.
 At this time many folks were only drinking light style Chianti and sweeter wines.
-He let the skins macerate with the juice and then aged the wines at a time when all of these steps were unheard of.
+He let the skins macerate with the juice and then aged the wines at a time when this was unheard of.
 They didn't even have a road out to Montalcino until the 1960's.
 Due to his efforts he paved the way for this amazing wine to be what it is today.